Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 # wakey001/Rock Paper Scissors
 ***
+Rock, Paper, Scissors .
+This game is for adults and children is a  fun , intuitive replayable game that is played against the computer.
 ## Rock Paper Scissors Game
 ![ami image to be done](ami-readme.png)
 ***

-## Goal For This Project
+## Goals For This Project
-Hi and welcome to my game Rock, Paper, Scissors .
-The goal for this project is to have a fully functional , fun , intuitive replayable Rock, Paper,Scissors game .

 ***